Molaryy/bective/README.md

 More than a normal promodoro app.

 ## Features :
-- Choice of your own work/pause time, it's set to 25 minutes to work and 5 minutes break time
+- Choice of your own work/pause time, it's set to 25 minutes to work and 5 minutes break time by default
 - Create a todo list for a number of sessions of your choice (in progress)

 ## Getting started 🔧